Answers to Frequently Asked Questions About...

 Whatever the reason you might need it, emergency contraception can significantly reduce your chances of getting pregnant.
 And even though emergency contraceptive pills are often called “morning after pills” or “day after pills,” they can be taken right away, and may be effective up to 5 days after unprotected sex.

-If you already have emergency contraceptive pills in your medicine cabinet, you can start using them right away – without having to go to your health care provider to get a prescription or to the pharmacy to buy the pills.
+If you already have emergency contraceptive pills in your medicine cabinet, you can start using them right away – without having to go to your health care provider to get to the pharmacy to buy the pills.
 For these reasons, the American College of Obstetricians and Gynecologists – the leading professional association of doctors who specialize in women’s health – recommends getting emergency contraceptive pills before they are needed.